 My road to medicine was filled with detours, and in some instances, muddled by self-doubt.
-I am currently a resident physician in Psychiatry taking care of some of the most underserved patients in Los Angeles, but it took a 6-year gap of self-reflection between college and medical school, before I arrived at this point in my career.
-As a non-traditional medical student, I had many reservations about my application and at times, would talk myself out of the nerve-wracking process of applying to medical school.
+I am currently a resident physician in Psychiatry taking care of some of the most underserved patients in Los Angeles, but it took a 6-year gap of self-reflection between college and medical school before I arrived at this point in my career.
+As a non-traditional med student applicant, I had many reservations about my application and at times, would talk myself out of the nerve-wracking process of applying to medical school.
 Today, as I progress through my medical training, I am grateful for the encouraging words of mentors, friends, and family that helped me achieve my goals.
-As someone who has been through this arduous process I would like to share 3 things to highlight in your application for non-traditional medical school hopefuls:
+As someone who has been through this arduous process, I would like to share 3 things to highlight in your application for the non-traditional med student applicant.

 A commitment to medicine: Taking a year or two off between college and medical school is increasingly becoming the norm for many applicants nowadays.
 More and more applicants are tackling research projects and obtaining more clinical volunteering experience so that they are well-informed once they decide to apply to medical school.
 As a career changer who had worked in the legal, non-profit, tech, and advertising fields, I had to demonstrate not only to medical school admission committees but also to myself, that I was dedicated to becoming a physician and ready to make the commitment.
 For three years, I immersed myself in the medical field whenever I had availability in-between full-time jobs and evening post-baccalaureate classes.
 I volunteered my free afternoons to clinical research projects and my weekends to volunteering in the Pediatric Emergency Department.
 This experience not only helped to confirm my commitment to medicine, but it also gave me valuable insight into the work ahead.